bbcf/bs/README.md

 `bs` stands for BioScript.

 BioScript is a python library which have the purpose to regroup & display bioinformatics scripts in a common and simple interface.
-It can be used with command line and as a web sercice, thus bioinformatics scripts are displayed and used as a traditionnal `form` submission.
+It can be used with command line and as a web sercice.
+Bioinformatics scripts are displayed and used as a traditionnal `form` submission.
-Adding new operations in BioScript is simple and does not require a high level in computing.
+Adding new operations in BioScript does not require a high level in computing.
 It is designed to be simple and fast.
-Moreover, BioScript is build to be easily pluggable in any third party application, which mean that you can access BioScript within your own service.
+Moreover, BioScript is build to be easily pluggable in any third party application, which mean that you can access BioScript within your own web application.

 More documentation can be found on [BBCF website](http://bbcf.epfl.ch/bs/).